DNA Unzipping Transition: Introduction

 The above-mentioned developments in biology and, independently, in physics reveal a common principle, namely, complex systems often exhibit emergent behavior that is largely independent of microscopic details.
-Just as DNA replication depends on the general logic of base pairing rather than the specific chemical identities of the bases, superconductivity depends on universal features of electron-phonon interactions rather than the exact details of the lattice structure or metallic properties.
+Just as DNA replication depends on the general logic of base pairing rather than the specific chemical identities of the bases, superconductivity depends on universal features of electron--phonon interactions rather than the exact details of the lattice structure or metallic properties.
 These insights underscore a unifying theme across disciplines, that of {\it emergence}; the behavior of complex systems often arises not from the minutiae of their constituents but from the structured interactions that give rise to new, collective laws.
-In short, these are examples of emergent phenomena.
+In short, what we discussed are all examples of emergent phenomena.

-What distinguishes double-stranded DNA (dsDNA) from other materials is its precise Watson-Crick base pairing.
+What distinguishes double-stranded DNA (dsDNA) from other materials is its precise Watson--Crick base pairing.
 Native base pairs form hydrogen bonds at strictly complementary positions along the two antiparallel strands, one running from the $3^{\prime}\to 5^{\prime}$ direction, and the other from $5^{\prime}\to 3^{\prime}$ \cite{sugar}.
 This complementarity ensures that the base sequence of one strand uniquely determines the sequence of the other, introducing a built-in redundancy crucial for biological processes such as replication, error correction, and repair.
 Non-native pairings, in contrast, can lead to disaster from a biological point of view.

 DNA's stability arises from a clear hierarchy of interactions.
 Strong covalent bonds form the sugar-phosphate backbone of each strand, while significantly weaker hydrogen bonds connect the two strands.
 Stacking interactions between adjacent base pairs further stabilize the double helix, and also produce bending rigidity, measured by a persistence length.
 When these native interactions are disrupted, such as during thermal melting, the double helix separates into two single strands, each behaving like a flexible polymer.
-This transition entails a complete loss of the original rigidity \cite{persist,ha2021,tinland}.
+This transition entails a complete loss of the original rigidity \cite{persist,ha2021,tinland,driessen}.
 It is these native interactions that make the melting of DNA a very special class of problems, even within the broader framework of phase transitions.

 Even before the proposal of the double helix, Thomas, from UV-absorption experiments in 1951, observed the denaturation of DNA and predicted the necessity of a secondary structure of DNA \cite{thomas,thomas1951}.
 A confirmation of denaturation came from Doty and Rice by viscosity measurements \cite{doty}.
 The reversibility of the melting transition was soon established by Murmur and Doty in 1961, who showed that ``if the thermally denatured DNA solution is cooled slowly, renaturation of the DNA takes place, resulting in a restoration of its transforming activity, physical, chemical and immunological properties.''\cite{murmur}